Skip to content

 What Is an Asset Number?

-What an asset number is, how it differs from a serial number, and practical tips for designing a numbering scheme that scales with your register.
+What an asset number is, how it differs from a serial number and an asset tag, where to find one, and how to design a numbering scheme that scales.

 AMPthilly Updated